YoyoCodes/Thermostat/README.md

 # The Thermostat App

-##Setting up the foundations
+## Setting up the foundations
-This is a TDD app that simulates a thermostat.
+This is a TDD javascript app that simulates a thermostat.

-##Specification:
+## Specification

 Thermostat starts at 20 degrees<br>
 You can increase the temperature with an up function<br>